 It’s about that time.
-On Sunday, we'll celebrate America’s national pastime—watching body-wrecking feats of athletic prowess, otherwise known as the Super Bowl.
+Soon, we'll celebrate America’s national pastime, watching body-wrecking feats of athletic prowess, otherwise known as the Super Bowl.

-There’s a lack of confidence in the execution of the strategy
+Lack of confidence in the execution of the strategy.

-There’s no guarantee the players will adjust in the moment or rebound in tough times
+No guarantee the players can adjust in the moment or rebound in tough times.

 Becoming a coach takes work.
 It involves:

-Building disciplines on the training ground that, in Bill Belichick’s words, leads to “a team that’s exhaustively prepared, but able to adjust in an instant.”
+Building disciplines on the training ground.
+Bill Belichick claims this leads to “a team that’s exhaustively prepared, but able to adjust in an instant.”

-It’s the kind of work that ultimately allows the scoreboard to take care of itself, according to former San Francisco 49ers coach, Bill Walsh, who led his team to four Super Bowl victories.
+In the words of former San Francisco 49ers coach, Bill Walsh, who led his team to four Super Bowl victories, it’s the work that allows the scoreboard to take care of itself.

-So, as you watch the Super Bowl, take a good look at the coaches on the sidelines.
-Reflect and ask: Is it time for me to step off the playing field?
+As you watch the Super Bowl, take a good look at the coaches on the sidelines.
+Is it time for you to step off the playing field?